25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Strings.md

 ## Characters Set

-A character set is an element of internationalization that maps and translates an alphabet; that is, the characters that are used in a particular language.
+A character set is an element of internationalization that maps and translates an alphabet; that is, the characters that are used in a particular language

 ### Character Encoding